Frequently Asked Questions

 What exactly does the Plan cover?

-The Plan is an insurance product which is designed to provide a payout to meet funeral and all related expenses.
-The whole payout is for the sole purpose of paying funeral and related expenses, including the directors account as well as any other associated costs, such as:
+The Plan provides cover for funeral related expenses and is designed for the sole purpose of paying funeral and related expenses, including the directors account as well as any other associated costs, such as:

 - Headstones and plaques to commemorate the named person’s passing.